 Here the reader could imagine what you want them to feel, and perhaps feel it too.

-Tip #4 Avoid Cliches
+Tip #4 Avoid cliches like the plague

-Don’t start your story with the character waking up or having a dream.
+-the character waking up or having a dream.

 Avoid making your lead character perfect.
 Give them interesting conflicts we can relate to.